About this course

 Cost and credits

-The cost for this course is $70 for two hours of instruction.
+The cost for this course is $80 for two hours of instruction.
 Once you purchase the course, you can view it as often as you want.
 There is no expiration date.
-This course offers 2 hours of continuing education credit for mental health professionals.
-For more information on credits, click here.

 No commercial support was provided to Lovefraud Continuing Education or the instructor for this program.